 Project ALERT is a special group of retired local, state and federal officials who give their time to the National Center For Missing and Exploited Children (NCMEC) to assist with cases.

-The volunteers who donate their time and expertise have a variety of specialized investigative training and can give a helping hand to law enforcement agencies across the country to assist with missing children cases.
+The volunteers donate their time and expertise have a variety of specialized investigative training and can give a helping hand to law enforcement agencies across the country to assist with missing children cases.

-According to NCMEC, their elite Project ALERT team is assisting on a special case in Columbus, Ga. where the body of a female was found below Interstate 185.
+According to NCMEC, their elite team is assisting on a special case in Columbus, Ga. where the body of a female was found below Interstate 185.
 Investigators believe the victim was between the ages of 14 – 21 and had been dead at least 24 – 48 hours before she was found.